havoczephyr/Go-Getting-Started/go_getting_started.md

 **my own thoughts** this whole bit is so wierd, you can't run `go mod init` without a remote repo, why do I need to point to a remote repo to create a go.mod file? this whole bit doesn't make much sense to me.

+Okay, based on this url [here](https://www.digitalocean.com/community/tutorials/how-to-use-go-modules), you can make go modules local by just doing `go mod init moduleName`.
+I'll give it a try! aaand it worked!

 ## **Additional Resources:**